Badaro/edhpartners/README.md

-Quick-and-dirty list of EDH partner combinations from C16.
+Quick page with all EDH partner combinations from C16: https://badaro.github.io/edhpartners/partners.html

 program.cs file has the C# code used to generate this page.